accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 2. Know what to bring: Durango Outdoor Exchange accepts gear seasonally, and generally takes on items a month or two before the season starts–don’t bring in a bike in January or skis in June.
 Not sure what season it is?
 Check out our newsletter or stop by or call.

-3. Visit the store: You don’t need an appointment to consign your items, but be aware that on certain days (usually when there’s a big sale) the intake desk is closed, and the desk also closes a half-hour before the store closes.
+3. Visit the store: You don’t need an appointment to consign your items, but be aware that on certain days (usually when there’s a big sale) the intake desk is closed, and the consign desk also closes before the store closes.

 5. Be open about what sort of price you want.
 Our staff are pros at assessing items and putting just the right price on them–one that balances your profit but gives gear the best chance of being sold.

-Selling your used outdoor gear at Durango Outdoor Exchange is easy, and it’s a great way to fund your next adventure while giving your gear a second life.
-So come on down and show us what you got!
+Selling your used outdoor gear at Durango Outdoor Exchange is easy, and it’s a great way to fund your next adventure while your rear gets a second life and someone gets a great deal!

 Jen LaCroix